JohanHorsmans/CDS---W5/CDS---W5---Assignment.md

 the legend and x axis to whole numbers.\[hint:search disabling scientific notation\]

 A6.
-I change the x-axis label to make it easier to read and I change the labels on the axes.
+I change the notation of the x-axis label to make it easier to read and I change the labels on the axes.
 I also use the options function to remove scientific notation in the legend.

 ``` r
 options(scipen=10000)